-- relevant emergency services, Police, First Aid, and Ambulance etc. have been contacted where and as appropriate. - there is ongoing liaison with relevant local emergency services where necessary, and - the requirements of local emergency services have been taken into account when following these guidelines.
+- relevant emergency services, Police, First Aid, and Ambulance etc. have been contacted where and as appropriate. - there is ongoing liaison with relevant local emergency services where necessary, and - the requirements of local emergency services have been considered when following these guidelines.